temperodave/developer-documentation/README.md

 # What is Datafi?

 Datafi is a complete data platform that connects data in real-time where it lives, through a data mesh architecture, to provide a unified view of data, security and tools to find, use and share data.
-To learn more about Datafi, visit our [website](https://datafi.us/).
+To learn more about Datafi, visit our [website](https://datafi.us/) or <a href="https://datafi.us/" target="_blank">website</a>.

 Datafi enables you to...